cdkharris/Europa_Space_Reading_List/europa_reading_list.md

 ### Pospieszalska and Johnson (1989)
 - [doi:10.1016/0019-1035(89)90065-1](https://doi.org/10.1016%2F0019-1035%2889%2990065-1)
-- Bombardment by magnetospheric ions via particle tracking in
+- Bombardment by magnetospheric ions via particle tracking in uniform magnetic fields (?)
 - Unclear to me if these are ~>1 keV ions (what I would call energetic) or ~< 100 eV ions (what I would call plasma, thermal)
 - Unclear to me what the assumptions are for magnetic field.
+The gyrofrequency appears to be fixed.
 - I need to read this one closer.